 Make a punch to the nose your opening move in situations where physical force is warranted, but not quite at play-for-keeps levels.

-There is of course a great reason while all fighters worthy of the name and every boxing and MMA coach from here to the moon will constantly chide pupils to keep their chins down.
+There is of course a great reason why all fighters worthy of the name and every boxing and MMA coach from here to the moon will constantly chide pupils to keep their chins down.

-The chin itself is a great target (more to come on that in a minute) but more importantly doing so helps protect a really vulnerable target: the throat.
+The chin itself is a great target (more to come on that in a minute) but more importantly, doing so helps protect a really vulnerable target: the throat.

 Do not punch someone here unless you seriously want to incapacitate them.
 The risk of death is definitely non-zero.
-A punch to the throat can crush the larynx, cutting off breathing, and in any case is a very painful blow.
+A punch to the throat can crush the larynx, cutting off breathing, and in any case, is a very painful blow.

 Most folks who are struck hard in the throat, even with the larynx left intact, will think they are choking and struggle to breathe.

 Any hard blow to any facing of the neck also carries with it a significant chance of damaging the spine or disrupting major nerves and a selection of major veins and arteries, further causing harm and going a long way to taking the starch out of someone.
 If someone seriously threatening you shows you their throat, go for it.

 The Side of the Neck